-Each row of the SiZer map contains colored pixel values, which report the results of a family of hypothesis tests.
+To analyze the "row-wise" problem fix a particular row of the SiZer map.
+The row contains colored pixel values, which report the results of a family of hypothesis tests.
 The distribution theory for each row is that of a sequence of test statistics (modeled as random variables) at each grid point in the domain of the smoother, i.e. at each pixel location in the SiZer map.
 Let $T_1, ..., T_g$, where g is the number of grid points, denote these test statistics.
 The pixels are equidistant and we can assume without loss of generality that the i-th pixel is in the location $i\tilde{\Delta}$ for some $\tilde{\Delta} > 0$.
 At the ith pixel in this given row of the SiZer, the color blue (significantly increasing) is used when $T_i > C$, and the color red when $T_i < -C$.
 The overall size of the row-wise simultaneous SiZer inference will be α when C is chosen such that, under the null distribution of the target curve being constant,